-On April 19, 2001, the Company entered into a \$100 million revolving credit facility (the "Facility"), which replaced the Company's prior \$40 million revolving credit facility.
-The Facility's interest rate is a floating rate based on the prime rate of the lending banks and is adjustable to a maximum rate of \$1/4\%\$ above the prime rate in the event the Company's ratio of debt to cash flows exceeds a defined ratio.
+On April 19, 2001, the Company entered into a \$100 million revolving credit facility (as amended, the "Facility"), which replaced the Company's prior \$40 million revolving credit facility.
+The Facility's interest rate is a floating rate based on the prime rate of the lending banks and is adjustable to a maximum rate of \(^1/4\)% above the prime rate in the event the Company's ratio of debt to cash flows exceeds a defined ratio.
 A LIBOR based interest rate option is also provided.
 The Facility has a term of four years and borrowings under the Facility may be used for general corporate purposes, including working capital and acquisitions.
 The Facility contains certain restrictive covenants, which among other things, impose limitations with respect to the incurrence of indebtedness, the payment of dividends, long-term leases, investments, mergers, acquisitions, consolidations and sales of assets.
 The Company is also required to satisfy certain financial tests.
-In connection with a recent amendment of this facility, certain financial covenants and definitions were amended and the accounts receivable of the Company and its material domestic subsidiaries were pledged to secure the Company's obligations under this facility.
+In connection with a recent amendment of the Facility, certain financial covenants and definitions were amended and the accounts receivable of the Company and its material domestic subsidiaries were pledged to secure the Company's obligations under this facility.
+As of December 31, 2001, and for all prior periods, the Company was in compliance with the covenants set forth in the Facility.
 As of December 31, 2001, there were no borrowings outstanding under the Facility, but approximately \$4.0 million of letters of credit were outstanding under the Facility.